eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The mechanisms for authentication and confidentiality described in the previous section rely on the security of cryptographic keys, especially private and secret keys.
 If an attacker can obtain, use, or tamper with these keys, these security mechanisms would break down.
-Therefore, all cryptographic keys are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in [Section 4.3](#43-reference-architecture).
+Therefore, all cryptographic keys on Wallet Units are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in [Section 4.3](#43-reference-architecture).
 The security of WSCDs and WSCAs is ensured by means of an appropriate certification process.

-These mitigation measures apply for all entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Units, Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers, and Certificate Authorities.
+Similar mitigation measures apply for all other entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers, Providers of registration certificates, and Access Certificate Authorities.
+Such parties will typically use a certified Hardware Security Module (HSM) for managing private and secret keys.
 For Relying Parties and Relying Party Instances, such measures are formally not required.

 WSCDs and WSCAs in a Wallet Unit may also be used to store other sensitive data except cryptographic keys.
 In particular, they could be used to store User attributes, in such a way that attackers, including malicious applications residing on the same User device as the Wallet Instance, cannot retrieve these attributes.
-This is beneficial for User privacy.
+This could be beneficial for User privacy.

 ##### 7.4.3.4 Risks and mitigation measures related to authorisation